jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-9. Click on the Google link and verify that it takes the user to the Google sign in page.

-    - Outcome: Pass

-10. Click on the register link and verify that it takes the user to the sign up page.

-    - Outcome: Pass

-11. Click on the forgot password link and verify that it takes the user to the password reset page.
+9. Click on the forgot password link and verify that it takes the user to the password reset page.

     - Outcome: Pass